mimuki/dotfiles/README.md

 this is the shitty testing debian version so ignore these docs they are wrong and bad

 # How to use
-` sh -c "$(curl -fsLS get.chezmoi.io)" -- init --apply mimuki` installs chezmoi + my config onto a new machine. `chezmoi update` to get the latest changes from github. `chezmoi apply` to apply any local changes to your actual dotfiles.
+`sudo sh -c "$(wget -qO get.chezmoi.io)" -- -b /bin` `chezmoi init mimuki --branch debian`

+installs chezmoi + my config onto a new machine. `chezmoi update` to get the latest changes from github. `chezmoi apply` to apply any local changes to your actual dotfiles.
 Anything else you need to know should be in the [chezmoi documentation](https://www.chezmoi.io/quick-start/#next-steps).

 ## Currently included:
 - [awesomeWM, a tiling window manager](https://github.com/awesomeWM/awesome)